1979 Stag’s Leap Napa Cab Sauv for “Open That Bottle Night” + 50th Anniversary of “Judgement of Paris”

 I may open hundreds of bottles of wine a year, but faced with a 1979 Stag’s Leap Wine Cellars Napa Valley Cabernet Sauvignon, I was nervous.
 Very nervous.

 How did I come to be in possession of such a wine — a wine with a famous provenance having beat French Bordeaux in 1976?
 On a late winter midweek day, not long after I turned 21 in the 1980s, my fiancé Ken and I took a drizzly drive through shiny green hills from Palo Alto to Napa for a day of wine tasting with no particular wineries in mind and no appointments.
 Unlike today in most of Napa where tastings cost $50 and up, and require advance reservations, back then most tastings were more causal, free or only $5 ($15 in 2026 dollars); you could just show up and belly up to the bar.
-We were college students with little money to spend on wine or really anything else, so going wine tasting was a cheap date especially if you brought your own picnic!
+We were college students with little money to spend on wine or really anything else, so going wine tasting was a cheap date especially since we brought our own picnic!

 Ken and I had been to Napa previously with UC Berkeley friends who knew their way around wine much better than we did.
-While I grew up playing in my grandfather’s wine cellar, my family didn’t have a culture of wine drinking—although we were serious about food.
+While I grew up playing in my grandfather’s wine cellar, my family in general didn’t have a culture of wine drinking—although we were serious about food.

 A day of tasting in Napa didn’t seem too complicated: drive along the paper map of the wine route, and see what was open.